-Flex LNG Secures Long-Term Charter Extensions
+Flex LNG Secures Long-term Charter Extensions

 FLEX LNG (FLNG) has released an update.

-Flex LNG has announced an extension of its time charter agreements with a Supermajor for its LNG carriers, Flex Courageous and Flex Resolute, ensuring new firm periods from 2029 to 2032 with potential extensions until 2039.
-This reflects Flex LNG’s strategy of securing long-term contracts at higher rates, emphasizing customer satisfaction and superior service.
+Flex LNG has reached an agreement to extend the Time Charter Agreements for its LNG carriers, Flex Courageous and Flex Resolute, with a major client.
+The new agreement ensures a firm period from 2029 to 2032, with potential extensions up until 2039, aligning with Flex LNG’s strategy of securing longer-term contracts.
+This move underscores Flex LNG’s commitment to customer satisfaction and maintaining competitive charter rates.

 For further insights into FLNG stock, check out TipRanks’ Stock Analysis page.